 The Coolwoo Backup Camera Monitor Kit stands out from the crowd with its 175-degree viewing angle.
 That ups its safety factor with nearly a complete view behind you.
 The display is crisp and clear, with no issues with noise.
 Thes features bolster its usability considerably.

 The design of both the monitor and camera are top-notch.
 It has an IP rating of 68 to keep it protected.
 It is larger to accommodate the wider angle.
 It can make installation problematic if you don’t have a big enough space on the back of your rig.
-However, it’s an excellent choice if you do since it’ll cover more area along with a longer blind zone.
+However, it’s an excellent choice if you do since it’ll cover more area along a longer blind spot.

 - The wide-angle camera ensures you’ll see just about everything behind you.